nazan/time-capsule/readme.md

 4. tictoc.ctrl0 looks up its data store and given the current time is greater than value of field "expires_on" of record with gid xyz, tictoc broadcasts the following message WK on channel ch0 via the PUBSUB construct of the system.
     > ["op":2, "key_gid":xyz, "code":#SK1]
 5. Each and every reservoir node intercepts the broadcast message and performs the following.
-    a.
-Looks up its data store and find the record that has a matching "key_gid" of xyz.
+    1. Looks up its data store and find the record that has a matching "key_gid" of xyz.
-    b.
-Performs the same standard hashing algorithm (like sha256) on the value of field "slice" of the matched record resulting #SKP.
+    2. Performs the same standard hashing algorithm (like sha256) on the value of field "slice" of the matched record resulting #SKP.
-    c.
-If #SK1 matches #SKP and current UTC time (as indicated by local machine) is greater than value of field "expires_on" of matched record then this reservoir node will send the following message to tictoc.ctrl0.
+    3. If #SK1 matches #SKP and current UTC time (as indicated by local machine) is greater than value of field "expires_on" of matched record then this reservoir node will send the following message to tictoc.ctrl0.
         > ["op":1, "key_gid":xyz, "slice_id":1, "slice":SK1, "code":#SK2]
         > which triggers tictoc.ctrl0 to manipulate this message as follows and broadcast it to ch0.
         > ["op":2, "key_gid":xyz, "code":#SK2]